My wife and I have been married for 33 years.

 For instance, my wife remembered taking a family trip to Estes Park, Colorado, when she was in junior high.
 Their family didn’t take a lot of trips, so it was a big highlight for them.
 So even before we had kids, we took our first trip to Estes Park in the Rocky Mountains.

 The mountains, the blue sky, the rushing river, the quiet, the wind in the aspens, the hikes, the little restaurants we found—they were part of our adventure.
 When our first daughter, Ashley, came along, she was hiking the trails, albeit in a baby backpack, at 5 months old.
 Other kids followed—Jessica, Nathan and Joseph.
 And they became part of the tradition.

 There, we had our usual hikes—the Alluvial Fan, Dream Lake, Emerald Lake, Cub Lake and more.
+Over the years, our kids grew from struggling hikers to the leaders of the pack.
 We had picnics in the park—Endo Valley, the Big Thompson River, where we waded into chill mountain streams until our feet turned bright pink.
 We ended most of our trips with dinner at the Dunraven Inn.
 Then we capped our trip off with a predawn wakeup call so we could be a good long way down the road before anyone was really awake.
 It was a truly wonderful time.